-- Introducing children to rhymes and rhyming words and playing with them gives children a head start in reading and spelling. - Read Mother Goose rhymes with vour child.
-After vou've read one a few times ask your child to complete the rhyme with the correct word: "Hickory, Dickory, Dock.
-The mouse ran up the (clock) ." - As your child becomes more familiar with the rhymes, encourage them to join in and say parts of the rhyme themselves (it will take a while
+- Introducing children to rhymes and rhyming words and playing with them gives children a head start in reading and spelling. - Read Mother Goose rhymes with your child.
+After you've read one a few times ask your child to complete the rhyme with the correct word: "Hickory, Dickory, Dock.
+The mouse ran up the \\\(clock)\\\." - As your child becomes more familiar with the rhymes, encourage them to join in and say parts of the rhyme themselves (it will take a while